Nonparametric estimates of pricing functionals: Introduction

 Other functions of the parameters $(y^1,\ldots,y^m)$ can clearly be estimated in the same manner.
 In particular, if the parameters are the usual inputs in the Black-Scholes pricing formula (except the volatility), one can estimate the implied volatility, which can then be fed back to the Black-Scholes formula to produce further estimates of the pricing functional.

 One of the first works applying non-parametric regression \`a la Nadaraya-Watson in pricing problems is \cite{AL}, where the authors, among other things, report impressive empirical results on the precision of semi-parametric estimators applied to pricing European call options on the S\&P500.
-To date, a large literature deals with this approach to pricing\footnote{We do not know, however, whether pricing by non-parametric regression has (had) any interest among practitioners.} -- see e.g. \cite{GHS} and references therein, as well as \cite{ChernovGhysels:00, RosenbergEngle:02} for related ideas.
+To date, a large literature deals with this approach to pricing -- see, e.g.,~\cite{GHS} and references therein, as well as \cite{ChernovGhysels:00, RosenbergEngle:02} for related ideas.

 Our purpose is to understand how different (but related) non-parametric approaches perform in terms of pricing precision, also in comparison with non-trivial fully parametric alternatives.
 A natural question, of clear relevance for practical purposes, is whether Nadaraya-Watson kernel estimation produces better estimates than elementary linear interpolation.
-In order to avoid rather heavy Markovianity and stationarity assumptions on the price process of the underlying index, we use observed option prices in a given day to estimate option prices in the \emph{same} day.
+In order to avoid rather heavy Markovianity and stationarity assumptions on the price process of the underlying index, we use observed option prices in a given day to estimate (unobserved!) option prices in the \emph{same} day.
 It turns out that, from the empirical point of view, there does not seem to be any advantage connected with Nadaraya-Watson kernel estimators, which perform rather poorly in comparison with simple linear-interpolation estimators.
 The latter also consistently outperform a benchmark parametric estimator based on the (skewed) Variance-Gamma process (see \cite{MCC}).